rkoeninger/ShenScript/docs/internals.rst

 .. class:: Cell(name)

    Contains mutable pointers to the function and/or the global symbol value by the given name.
-Should only be created by the :js:`eternal` function.
+Should only be created by the :js:`lookup` function.

-   Because cells are created upon first retrieval and there is only ever one per name, they are described as "eternal".

    :param string name: The name of the global.